941design/podsink/SPECIFICATION.md

 - Keyboard shortcuts: ↑↓ navigation, space toggle, Enter select, `d` download, `i` ignore.

 ### Search & Subscribe Flow
+The `search` command (or `[s]` shortcut from the main menu) enters **search input mode**, where the prompt changes to `search>`.
+The user types their search query and presses Enter to execute the search.
+Press `Esc` to exit search mode without searching.

-After running `search <query>` or `list subscriptions`, an interactive list of podcasts is displayed:
+After executing a search or running `list subscriptions`, an interactive list of podcasts is displayed:

 **List View:**
 - Navigate with ↑↓ or j/k keys